Can’t Upload Photos to Facebook: ‘Something Went Wrong’ Error

 Just turn off your VPN’s threat protection temporarily!
 Seriously, that’s it.

-For ExpressVPN: Turn off “Network Lock” or switch to a different server
+• ExpressVPN: Turn off “Network Lock” or switch servers

-For other VPNs: Hunt for anything called “web shield,” “malware protection,” or “threat detection” and disable it
+• Other VPNs: Look for “web shield” or “threat detection” and disable it

 Then try uploading again.
-If it works (and it probably will), you just solved a problem that could’ve wasted hours of your life.
-You’re welcome!
+If it works (and it probably will), you just solved a problem that could’ve wasted hours.
+You can turn protection back on after uploading, or better yet, whitelist Facebook so this doesn’t keep happening.

 Your Computer Is “Protecting” You to Death